wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/move-msgs-to-dlq-rabbitmq.md

 # Publish unacked messages to Dead Letter Exchange

+This sample demonstrates how you can ensure guaranteed delivery of messages using the <b>Dead Letter Exchange</b> of RabbitMQ.

+As shown below, a proxy service in the Micro Integrator consumes messages from the

 This sample demonstrates how you can configure a RabbitMQ consumer proxy to move the failed messages into a dead letter exchange.
 When a message is sent to a consumer, if the message fails to deliver, it will be routed to the DLX.